 Our only problem at the Seagull had to do with coffee.
 We’re not fans of the sweetened Vietnamese coffee, and it was impossible for them to procure us anything other in our room, although they did try.
 We know, first world problem.

 Our hotel, the Pavilion Garden, was in the midst of major construction zone.
 The noise went on 18 hours per day at high decibel levels.
 Our supposed sea view room, while spacious, was of the “crane your neck and you might see the ocean” variety.
 Cleanliness was hit and miss.
-The pool was a case of very misleading photography, abysmally small – it had one lounger – and unusable due to noise.
+The outdoor swimming pool was a case of very misleading photography, abysmally small – it had one lounger – and unusable due to noise.

 Round 2: Atmosphere

 There is a main promenade in the city center, dominated by a rocket ship-like building which houses a tourism office.
 North of the promenade the neighborhood gets more high end with four and five-star hotels.
 Go south, and moderate to very inexpensive options are available, but that tends to be where the construction is.
+As a tourist destination, Nha Trang is a great place if you’re looking for a coastal city with a more cosmopolitan feel.

 One encounter epitomized this observation: we were lunching at a brewery restaurant and in filed a tour group of a couple dozen Russians from their bus.
 To a person, it was the sorriest, saddest group we’d ever seen.
 No one looked up from their plate or said a word to each other.
 They glumly finished their meal and were hustled back out by their guide, a demanding, argumentative woman who spent the entire time complaining to the staff.
 Ugh.